gravity-ui/farm/docs/en/start.md

 **Docker**

 When using the Docker provider, the farm can only run on a single virtual machine.
-The load balancer, farm service, and built instances will share the resources of one virtual machine.
+The load balancer, farm service, and built instances will share common resources.

 This is an economical and simple option for small teams.